RandyGaul/cute_framework/README.md

 	* [x] error strings and handler
 	* [ ] dialogue box

+## Integration into your Project

+Cute has a couple options for integration into your project.
+Which one your pick depends on your preferences.
+If you are unsure which to pick, go with option #1 since it is the most traditional.

+1. Download prebuilt binaries and headers for your platform.
+2. Download the single-file header format of Cute, with prebuilt dependencies.
+3. Download the source code of Cute and run the build scripts yourself.

+Options #1 and #2 are nearly identical, except #1 has multiple headers and prebuilt shared libraries, while #2 provides Cute as a single-file header along with libsodium as a prebuilt shared library (which must be linked agianst).

+Option #3 should work out-of-the-box for Windows, Linux, Mac OSX, iOS, and Android.
+Other platforms will require manual tinkering for support.

 ## Support

 Cute is actively developed and the author, Randy Gaul, uses it for his own games.
 Just open a [github issue](https://github.com/RandyGaul/cute_framework/issues/new) to ask any questions you might have :)